2i2c-org/team-compass/services/interactive-computing/multiple-hub-upgrades.md

 The technical details will be different but the overall structure is repeatable.
 :::

-## Define the rational and scope of the change
+## Define the rationale and scope of the change

 A typical pattern is the an upgrade, new feature, or fix has been completed for one hub and now needs to be rolled to many other hubs and communities.